solspace/craft-freeform/packages/frontend/PACKAGES.md

 pnpm frontend:bump patch   # or minor / major / 0.2.0
 ```

-That updates all five `package.json` files, peer ranges, and the `src/version.ts` files used at runtime.
+That updates all package.json files, peer ranges, and the `src/version.ts` files used at runtime.

 Then build + publish (see frontend-library `PACKAGE-RELEASE.md`).

 ## Known limitations

-- Vue adapter — `@solspace/freeform-vue` (local; publish with next bump)
-- Full GraphQL parity with the REST contract — not yet
+- Full GraphQL parity with the REST contract — not yet (use headless GraphQL adapters + custom `fetch`, or REST)
 - Conditional show/hide is **client UX only** (not a security boundary)

 ## Security checklist